raymond1/simple-parser-generator/README.md

 # Simple Parser Generator

 This repository contains code for the Simple Parser Generator(SPG), which is a parser generator that generates parsers that can run on the V1 virtual machine, which is defined in the documentation file V1.md.
-The SPG was designed to be easily portable to arbitrary programming environments and its small size allows it to be useful for learning and teaching.
+The SPG is designed to be easily portable to arbitrary programming environments and its small size allows it to be useful for learning and teaching.
 Also due to its small size, the system is extremely extensible.

 In addition to the SPG, this repository also includes information on the H1 and M1 file formats, which can both be used as alternatives to JSON for serialization.
 H1, in particular, is a very promising human-readable file format that can potentially have many applications due to its minimalistic and nature, concise definition, human readability, well-defined escape sequences and ease of implementation.